madhuhansa/ACE-Personal-AI-Chat-Assistant-Streamlit-Groq-LLM-/README.md

 ACE is a lightweight, ChatGPT-style conversational AI app built with **Python**, **Streamlit**, and the **Groq LLaMA-3.1 8B Instant model**.
 This project was created for learning, experimenting, and showcasing backend + UI engineering skills.
-The interview board can use this repository to understand how the system is designed, structured, and implemented.

 ---